andrewcstewart/awesome-democracy-data/README.md

  ## :book: Voting records

  - :us: [Voteview](https://voteview.com/data) - Voteview allows users to view every congressional roll call vote in American history on a map of the United States and on a liberal-conservative ideological map including information about the ideological positions of voting Senators and Representatives.
+ - :us: [LegiScan National Legislative Datasets](https://legiscan.com/datasets) - Weekly snapshots of session data are created each Sunday morning with updated information on an as-needed basis.
+Provided in simple comma-separated values files for general bill data, or the most complete form packaged as LegiScan API JSON payloads.

 ## :flags: Political parties